 The subject has to randomly pick a target and prepare his movement for reaching the target.
 After preparing for few seconds, the subject has to initiate movement by flexion/extension of his elbow.
 When the elbow movement crosses a threshold in either direction, the robot becomes active and completes the movement.

 If the subject starts to moves early i.e. within 2 sec after targets appear, then the trial is cancelled a new trial is started.

-Two types of triggers are sent from MAHI to the EEG system for synchronization.
-First trigger is sent when the target appears (start-of-trial) and second trigger is sent when the target is reached (end-of-trial).
-We will use these triggers to segment the joint velocity and mark 5% of maximum velocity as the Movement Onset time.
-Later in offline processing the movement onset times will be used for extracting the Readiness Potential.
+During calibration, three triggers are sent from MAHI to the EEG system viz., Targets-Appear, Movement-Onset, Target-Reached.
+During closed-loop, additional two triggers will be generated depending on situation, which correspond to Trial-Timed-Out and Catch-Trial respectively.

 Script for the Subject:

+For ‘Backdrive’ mode:

-Your objective is to randomly pick 1 of the 2 targets and imagine moving the robot’s handle to hit the target by flexing or extension your elbow.
+Your objective is to randomly pick 1 of the 2 targets (N-S) and imagine moving the robot’s handle to hit the target by flexing or extension your elbow (green ball).
 You should take your time and prepare the trajectory that you will move along (up or down).
 Once you have prepared your movement and decided which target to hit, and are ready, bend or extend your elbow, as fast as you can, to move the robot’s hand up or down, respectively.
+(Use your dominant hand)

+For ‘Triggered’ mode:

+Same as above, but now only initiate movement towards desired target.

 In case you start to move too early without taking time to prepare your movement, that trial will be cancelled and after sometime a new trial will start (the targets will disappear momentarily).

-Once you reach the target, the target will disappear and you should try to relax and avoid attempting doing any movement.
+Once you reach the target, the target will disappear and you should try to relax and avoid attempting to do any movement.
 The robot will automatically bring you back to the home position.
-You must remain stationary during this interval.
+You must remain stationary during this interval and fixate your eyes on the center cross.
 After some time a new trial will start and you have to repeat the process.

 The calibrations phase will be conducted in blocks of 20 trials after which you will be given a short break.